Dynalon/jquery-lazy-gist/README.md

 ###file###
   - _String_

 Set the attribute name of the anchor-element for the filename.
 The content of the attribute will replace the {file} in the _url_template_.
+Here you can specify which file of the gist (if there are two ore more) to show.
+This is a feature from the github api.

 ## License